Lenbachhaus: Provenance Research

 The Lenbachhaus systematically checks the provenance of artworks created before 1945 that entered the collection after 1933.
-In addition to the examination of the museum's own collection holdings, preliminary reviews of possible new acquisitions, assumptions of permanent loans, or endowments also take place.
+In addition to the examination of the museum's own collection holdings, preliminary reviews of possible new acquisitions, and acceptance of permanent loans or endowments also take place.
 The Lenbachhaus is one of several German museums that are researching the art collector Carl Heumann (1886–1945), who after building in the 1920s and 1930s an important collection of prints of German and Austrian art of the 18th and 19th centuries, was persecuted because of his Jewish origins under the National Socialist regime.
 The Lenbachhaus approached Carl Heumann's descendants in order to find a just and fair solution regarding the artworks from his collection.

+In 2017 the heirs of Robert Gotschalk Lewenstein and his sister Wilhelmine Helena Lewenstein sued for the restitution of a “Colorful Life,” by Wassily Kandinsky.
+The same year, a long running lawsuit concerning Paul Klee's Swamp Legend was settled with the heirs of Sophie Lissitzky-Küppers.